python-can-define-radio/sdr-course/resources/Common-GNURadio-error-messages.md

 There are two common causes for this error:
 1. Wrong FIR Type (usually in the Band Pass Filter block)
-2. Violating Nyquist theorem (usually in one of the Filter blocks)
+2. Violating Nyquist theorem (usually in one of the Filter blocks).
+   Example: If you have the `samp_rate` set too low, or if you have the `low_cut` or `high_cut` set outside of the allowed boundaries.

 ## Assertion...